Students with Diagnosed Disabilities

 Georgetown University is committed to supporting the academic success of all students and recognizes that certain life events may inhibit this progress.
 Students who suffer a temporary injury (e.g., a broken arm or leg) and require assistance are encouraged to immediately contact their academic dean.
 In the event that the injury occurred while the student was participating in a Georgetown intercollegiate athletic event, the student should also notify the Student Affairs Department.

-While the Americans with Disabilities Act (ADA) does not recognize temporary disabilities as a disability for which accommodation is legally mandated, the Academic Affairs Department, Student Wellness, and when appropriate, the Student Affairs Department, are available to provide support as a courtesy, and wish to be informed about injuries promptly so that parties can effectively collaborate and coordinate reasonable support efforts.
+While the Americans with Disabilities Act (ADA) does not recognize temporary disabilities as a disability for which accommodation is legally mandated, the Academic Affairs Department, Student Wellness & Counseling Center, and when appropriate, the Student Affairs Department, are available to provide support as a courtesy, and wish to be informed about injuries promptly so that parties can effectively collaborate and coordinate reasonable support efforts.
 In particular, the academic deans should be informed about any injury that will impact a student's academic responsibilities, so that they may collaborate with the student to develop a management plan for the convalescent period.
-The Office of Academic Services and Student Wellness and Counseling Center is available as a resource to administrators advising students with temporary injuries.
+The Office of Academic Services and Student Wellness & Counseling Center is available as a resource to administrators advising students with temporary injuries.

 Requesting an Exam in OAS